John Andrews Charitable Trust

 Past Grant Recipients

-The trust has supported organizations including:
+The trust has supported organisations including:

 • Oriel Plas Glyn-y-Weddw (ongoing major supporter)